info-hazard/Casper-Go-Portfolio/README.md

 No Install required to view this webpage just visit it here at https://info-hazard.github.io/Zachariah-Go-Portfolio/

 ## Usage
-TO view this website visit the link in Installation
+To view this website visit the link in Installation

 ![alt text](./assets/images/Portfolio.png)